specklesystems/speckle-docs/workspaces/members.md

 - `Member`
 - `Admin`

+### Role-Specific Notes:
+- **Admins** can manage all members, enforce security policies, and control access to private automation functions in Speckle Automate.
+- **Members** can use Speckle Automate to create private automation functions within the Workspace but cannot invite external users.
+- **Guests** cannot access Speckle Automate and are limited to the projects to which they are explicitly invited.

 If the invited user is not already a Speckle user, they will receive an email invitation to join Speckle and the workspace.

+---

 ## Removing Members